AuthorCarpentry/authorcarpentry.github.io/README.md

 We are an open community of scientists, scholars, and librarians with collaborators and participants from around the world.
 Current Author Carpentry developers and trainers are certified Instructors for Data/Software Carpentry and commit to the instructional approaches, assessment methods, and lesson formatting of the Carpentry community.

-Caltech Library serves as the maintenance organization for lessons and planning documentation and maintains all content on the [GitHub site] (https://github.com/AuthorCarpentry).
+Caltech Library serves as the maintenance organization for lessons and planning documentation and maintains all content on the [GitHub site](https://github.com/AuthorCarpentry).

 ## Why would Librarians be involved in Author Carpentry?